vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

         - DESTINATION Địa chỉ IP
         - SOURCE and DESTINATION Địa chỉ IP

-Cách see the Cấu hình for LOAD-BALANCING method
+Cách see the Configuration for LOAD-BALANCING method

 ![image](https://github.com/psaumur/CCNA/assets/106411237/571623bf-b96b-4382-ada5-f14f93ec1a6a)